udivankin/pico-ajax/README.md

 # Pico-Ajax
-Very tiny (less than 1kb compressed) yet fully functional AJAX library with zero dependencies.
-It implements XMLHttpRequest returning Promise.
+Universal, very tiny (less than 1kb compressed) yet fully functional AJAX library with zero dependencies.
+It implements browser XMLHttpRequest and Node.js http module returning Promise.

 ## Motivation
 What makes Pico-Ajax different is that it's unaware on how data is passed.
 That requires a few more bytes of code to make a request, but gives much more control and (more important) better understanding of HTTP requests in exchange.
+This also makes it perfect for building your own DIY API module.

+## Limitations
+Since server implementation is mostly synchronous it's not recommended to use PicoAjax in loaded projects.

 ## Install
 Via npm: